Briscoe Cain: Political career

-Electoral history
+Texas House of Representatives

 In the 2016 Republican runoff election, Cain defeated seven-term incumbent Wayne Smith by 23 votes.
 In the 2016 general election, Cain defeated Libertarian candidate Ken Lowder.
 Cain ran unopposed in the Republican primary election held on March 6, 2018.
 On July 5, 2017, Terry Sain of Baytown, Texas announced that he would be running against Cain in the 2018 Republican primary.
 However, just before the December 11, 2017, deadline to file for a place on the primary ballot, Sain announced that he was no longer going to challenge Cain.
 Citing the difficulties of running a campaign as a reason he dropped out of the race, Sain told The Baytown Sun that running in the campaign "wasn't quite as easy of a road as I thought it was going to be."

 In the November 6, 2018, general election Cain ran unopposed.

 On November 18, 2019, Robert Hoskins of Baytown, Texas announced he would be running against Cain in the 2020 Republican primary.
 Hoskins, considered a moderate Republican, is a member of the Baytown City Council and a former member of the Goose Creek Consolidated Independent School District board of trustees.
 The race between Cain and Hoskins was considered to be one of the more high-profile primary contests during the 2020 Texas Republican primary.
 On March 3, 2020, Cain defeated Hoskins in the Republican primary election, when Cain received 11,752 votes (79.32 percent) to Hoskins' 3,064 votes (20.68 percent).
 Cain defeated Democrat Mary Williams in the 2020 general election for District 128 representative.

 Cain ran unopposed in the Republican primary election held on March 1, 2022.
 In the November 8, 2022, general election Cain defeated Democrat Chuck Crews with 70.5 percent of the vote.